RascalSoftware/RAT-Docs/source/install.rst

 ============
 Installation
 ============
-This section provides more detailed information about installing RAT for Matlab and Python users
+This section provides more detailed information about installing RAT for MATLAB and Python users

 .. tab-set::
     :sync-group: code

-    .. tab-item:: For Matlab
+    .. tab-item:: For MATLAB
-        :sync: Matlab
+        :sync: MATLAB

         RAT can be used either by running the m-files directly or using a compiled mex file.
         RAT ships with a pre-compiled MEX file which is available to download from the |release| page.